Eurochocolate Perugia: Exploring It From The Sweetest Side

-As you guys might remember, a year ago I visited Perugia for my birthday.
-This time, I came back to the city to fulfill a mission I had in life: being part of the Eurochocolate festival.
-Last year, while watching the videos and stories rolling there I knew I needed to go.
+As you guys might remember, I visited Perugia in 2016 for my birthday.
+This time I went back to the city to fulfill a mission I had in life: being part of the Eurochocolate Perugia festival.
+I always knew I needed to go someday.
 Thanks to the wonderful people at Città di Perugia – Turismo, I was finally able to go.

 If you’re coming from Rome, you’ll need to get to Autostazione Tiburtina (right in front of the Tiburtina Train Station) to find the Flixbus to Perugia.
-From Fiumicino Airport the easiest way to get to Tiburtina is by train .
-Take the bus in the Autostazione and in 2 hours or so, the bus will arrive to Piazzale Umbria Jazz right in Pian di Massiano, which is one of the main stations of Perugia MiniMetro.
+From Fiumicino Airport the easiest way to get to Tiburtina is by train.
+Take the bus in the Autostazione and in 2 hours or so, the bus will arrive at Piazzale Umbria Jazz right in Pian di Massiano, which is one of the main stations of Perugia MiniMetro.

-If you’re coming from Florence, you will find the Flixbus stop on the rear of Santa Maria Novella Train Station.
+If you’re coming from Florence, you will find the Flixbus stop at the rear of Santa Maria Novella Train Station.
 From Florence, it will be about 3 hours to get to Perugia.

-During this time in Perugia, I had the chance to stay in Ostello Mario Spagnoli.
+I had the chance to stay in Ostello Mario Spagnoli.
 This is a youth hostel located just walking distance from Pian di Massiano, where the bus will leave you by.
-As in many hostels, here you have the chance to book either a shared room or a private room.
-I was lucky enough to have my own private room with bathroom.
+In this hostel, you have the chance to book either a shared room or a private room.
+I was lucky enough to have my own private room with a bathroom.

-The hostel includes the breakfast, which is a great relief if you’re traveling on a budget.
+The hostel includes breakfast, which is a great relief if you’re traveling on a budget.
 You will have options such as coffee, brioche, cereals, and juices to choose from.
 Nearby the hostel you will find plenty of options to get dinner and lunch.
 The hostel is just two minutes away walking from the Cortonese Mini Metro station.
-From there it takes about 15 minutes to get to Pincetto Mini Metro station in the city center, where the Eurochocolate takes place.
+It takes about 15 minutes to get to Pincetto Mini Metro station in the city center, where the Eurochocolate takes place.

-For the Mini Metro and public transportation in Perugia you will find several options.
-A single ticket ride costs 1,50€.
-If you’re planning to ride the Mini Metro and/or the city buses more than once in a day, I suggest the 24 hour tourist pass that costs 5,40€.
+You will find several options for the Mini Metro and public transportation in Perugia.
+A single-ticket ride costs 1,50€.
+If you’re planning to ride the Mini Metro and/or the city buses more than once a day, I suggest the 24-hour tourist pass that costs 5,40€.

 Check our Instagram story takeover during Eurochocolate for Latinas Who Travel

 Perugia’s history as a city is directly related to Chocolate.
-In 1907, the Perugina factory was born right in the center of the city.
+In 1907, the Perugina factory was born right in the city’s center.
 Later on, it moved to its new facilities in the industrial zone of San Sisto where is located now.
 This factory and the chocolate itself have played a major role in the economy of the city.

-The Eurochocolate started in 1993 as a way to celebrate the chocolate tradition in the city.
-With the years, it has become one of the biggest chocolate festivals in the continent.
-One of their historical highlights was in 2003, when Perugia got the Guinness world record for creating the biggest and heaviest BaciOne.
-A model of this chocolate can still be found at the Perugina Museum with the Guiness Record.
+Eurochocolate Perugia started in 1993 as a way to celebrate the chocolate tradition in the city.
+Over the years, it has become one of the biggest chocolate festivals on the continent.
+One of their historical highlights was in 2003 when Perugia got the Guinness world record for creating the biggest and heaviest BaciOne.
+A model of this chocolate can still be found at the Perugina Museum with the Guinness Record.

-The Eurochocolate festival last for 10 days.
-During 2017, from October 13 until the 22nd, the center of Perugia received booths of different chocolate brands.
+The Eurochocolate Perugia festival lasts for 10 days.
+In 2017, from October 13 until the 22nd, the center of Perugia received booths of different chocolate brands.
 These chocolate brands not only came from Italy, but also from around the world.

-The Chococard is your key to enjoy Eurochocolate.
-As a street festival, the Eurochocolate does not charge an entrance fee.
+The Chococard is your key to enjoying Eurochocolate.
+As a street festival, Eurochocolate Perugia does not charge an entrance fee.
 When you acquire a Chococard, you get a series of perks and discounts that will make the experience a lot more enjoyable.

-This year some of the perks included were a free Fage yogurt sample, a Lindt truffle, a tea sample from Eraclea booth, a chocolate coin from the Chocostore, among many other samples.
+This year some of the perks included were a free Fage yogurt sample, a Lindt truffle, a tea sample from the Eraclea booth, and a chocolate coin from the Chocostore, among many other samples.
 There was a total of 10 samples all around the vendors.
-When it comes to the discounts, there was a 2€ discount if you wanted to visit the Perugina Museum (Experience I totally recommend!)
+When it comes to the discounts, there was a 2€ discount if you wanted to visit the Perugina Museum (An experience I totally recommend!)

 Personally, I know I will never get tired of Perugia.
-This city, as the whole Umbria region, are the most underrated locations in Italy.
-Taking in account that Italy is such a beautiful and diverse country, is unfair that Perugia and other Umbrian cities are not as visited as they should.
-I hope that spreading the word about Eurochocolate motivates people to know this region better.
+This city, like the whole Umbria region, is the most underrated location in Italy.
+It is unfair that Perugia and other Umbrian cities are not as visited as they should be.
+I hope that spreading the word about Eurochocolate Perugia motivates people to know this region better.

 Several earthquakes have hit Umbria in recent times.
 I believe that tourism and exploring the amazing things they have to offer can be a relief for this lovely region.
-I hope that my experience in this Eurochocolate inspire you to consider Perugia for your next October vacation.
-As I just mentioned, one of its blessing is that is not far from other places you might looking forward to visit in Italy.
+I hope that my experience in this Eurochocolate Perugia inspires you to consider Perugia for your next October vacation.
+Also, I believe that one of its blessings is that is not far from other places you might look forward to visiting in Italy.